scuzzydude/asimov/asimov.md

 In this modern world, it is sort of ridiculous to have a royal family in a functioning democracy, but hey, the British can do what they want.
 They gave us Led Zeppelin; I'll give some advice as a return.
 Americans, we're always grateful and here to help.

 First, you divide up all the royal estates, castles, jewelry, and art that you consider not the property of the Queen herself but belonging to the British people.
 While you're doing this inventory, you can return all the artwork stolen from the colonies.
-Make a National Treasure from this inventory.
+Make a National Treasure from this inventory.[^22]

 #### Scoot of the Crown (SOC)